tiff-ritz/buildpacks-deb-packages/README.md

 project using the `com.heroku.buildpacks.deb-packages` table.
 The list of packages to install must be specified there.
 See below for the [configuration schema](#schema) and an [example](#example).

+### Configuring Environment Variables

+You can configure environment variables for the packages installed by this buildpack by defining them in the `project.toml` file.
+The environment variables are specified under the `env` key for each package.
+There can be more than one environment variable defined for each package.

+During the build process, the buildpack will read the `project.toml` file and apply the specified environment variables.
+The `{install_dir}` placeholder will be replaced with the actual paths so the variables are available at both `build` and `launch` phases using [layer environment variables][cnb-environment].

+### Default Package Environment Variables
+The buildpack includes a set of default environment variables for each package, known as `PACKAGE_ENV_VARS`.
+These default environment variables are applied during the build process.
+However, you can override these default values by specifying environment variables in the project.toml file.

+If a package is listed in the project.toml file with environment variables under the env key, those variables will take precedence over the default `PACKAGE_ENV_VARS`.

+### Executing Commands After Package Installation

+You can specify commands to be executed after the installation of each package by defining them in the project.toml file under the commands key for each package.
+These commands will be executed in the order they are listed.

+## Environment Variables and Post-Install Commands for Skipped Packages

+Even if a package is skipped, the environment variables and post-install commands defined for that package will still be applied and executed.
+This ensures that any necessary configuration or setup steps are performed, even if the package itself is not installed.

 #### Example

 ```toml